-Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works Appropriate respite times are to be identified for any particularly noisy activity. x x x Consider whether temporary noise barriers are required during the undertaking of works to mitigate noise impacts to neighbours. x x x
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Appropriate respite times are to be identified for any particular noisy activity. x Х x Consider whether temporary noise barriers are required during the undertaking of mitigate noise impacts to neighbours.
+X Х x

-Implementation Strategy Requirements Project Stage Construction (Design and Earthworks Su Infrastructure and Subdivision Works Consider if attended vibration monitoring is appropriate to validate safe working distances at the commencement of any vibration intensive activities to ensure compliance with BS 7385 at the northern boundary (next the Mobil site and its underground tanks) and on the eastern boundary (next the residences and the heritage significant Thornton Hall).
-X x x Set up and maintain a complaints and feedback hotline or equivalent and promptly address all complaints pertaining to noise and vibration. x x x Give advance notification to nearby residents and business owners of construction activities that have the potential to cause noise or vibration nuisance. x x x Use of a broadband style 'quacker' alarm or flashing lights in lieu of the conventional 'beeper' style reversing alarms. x x Use of silenced equipment where feasible, with appropriate mufflers fitted and maintained on construction and earth-moving equipment. x x Trucks transporting materials to and from the site are to avoid local roads.
-This will be achieved by virtue of the Construction Traffic Management Plan. x x Combustion engine plant, such as generators, compressors and welders, are to be carefully checked to ensure they produce minimal noise, with particular attention to residential grade exhaust silencers and shielding around motors.
-X X Trucks and other machines are to be turned off when not in use and are not to be left idling. x x
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Consider if attended vibration monitoring is appropriate to validate safe working distances at the commencement of any vibration intensive activities to ensure compliance with BS 7385 at the northern boundary (next the Mobil site and its underground tanks) and on the eastern boundary (next the residences and the heritage significant Thornton Hall).
+X Х x Set up and maintain a complaints anti feedback hotline or equivalent and promptly address all complaints pertaining to noise and vibration. х х x Give advance notification to nearby residents and business owners of construction activities that have the potential to cause noise or vibration nuisance. х х x Use of a broadband style 'quacker' alarm or flashing lights in lieu of the conventional 'beeper' style reversing alarms. x x Use of silenced equipment where feasible, with appropriate mufflers fitted and maintained on construction and earth-moving equipment. x x Trucks transporting materials to and from the site are to avoid local roads.
+This will be achieved by virtue of the Construction Traffic Management Plan. x x Combustion engine plant, such as generators, compressors and welders, are to be carefully checked to ensure they produce minimal noise, with particular attention to residential grade exhaust silencers and shielding around motors. Х x

-Environmental Management Representative site inspections.

-Receipt of any noise and vibration related complaints.

-If a complaint is received from a neighbour or the relevant Authorities, the Main Works Contractor's Site Manager will immediately:

-- take steps to resolve the complaint; and, - take steps to implement further mitigation measures to prevent further disturbance from the same cause.
+Trucks and other machines are to be turned off when not in use and are not to be left idling.
+Monitoring: · Environmental Management Representative site insp Receipt of any noise and vibration related complaints Corrective Action: If a complaint is received from a neighbour or the relevant Authorities, the Main Works Contractor's Site Manager will immediately: - take steps to resolve the complaint; and, take steps to implement further mitigation measures to prevent further disturbance from the same cause.
 All complaints will be recorded in the Complaints Register.
+Responsibility:

-MWC's Project Manager, MWC's Site Manager.
-MWC's Site Foreman.
+MWC's Project Manager, MWC's Site Manager, MWC's Site Foreman.

-Construction Traffic Management Plan
+(ix) Construction Traffic Management Plan